 Image 16: Comparison of slurry spreading with a traditional 'splash plate' spreader (A), maximizing ammonia emissions, (photograph: © Shabtai Bittman) with a trailing hose manure spreader (B, Field Measure 6) for reducing ammonia emissions, here deployed on-farm in a sensitive mountain landscape.
-For optimal performance, hose exits should be set within 15 cm of the ground, though they may be raised when turning or transporting manure from the farm (photograph: © L'Albeitar, 2021).
+For optimal performance, hose exits should be as low as possible within the canopy, though they may be raised when turning or transporting manure from the farm (photograph: © L'Albeitar, 2021).